cfoust/cy/docs/src/replay-mode/modes.md

 By default, `cy` lets you copy to and paste from a range of registers that mimic those found in `vim`.
 In visual mode you can copy text into a register using `" [a-zA-Z0-9+] y`.
 For example, hitting <kbd>"</kbd> <kbd>a</kbd> <kbd>y</kbd> copies the current selection into register `"a"`.
 Elsewhere in `cy` you can paste from `"a"` by hitting <kbd>ctrl+a</kbd> <kbd>"</kbd> <kbd>a</kbd> <kbd>p</kbd>.

 The state of registers in `cy` is **global, not per-client.** This means that after one client yanks into a register, all connected clients can paste from that register.
-The contents of registers are lost when the `cy` server exits, however.
-This may change in the future.
+The contents of registers are written to `cy`'s [persistent store](/parameters.md#persist) and therefore remain available even after restarting the `cy` server.

 You can access these registers programmatically using the `register/*` family of API functions such as {{api register/get}} and {{api register/set}}.